A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs: Convergence analysis

 where the coefficients $c_{\cu{k}}(\cu{x})\in\mathbb{C}$, and $V$ is a finite index set.
 When $ c_{\cu{k}}(\cu{x}) $ is independent of $\cu{x}$, the operator $ L_h $ corresponds to a Toeplitz matrix, which can be diagonalized using Fourier modes.
 This leads to the following lemma. \begin{lemma}[Lemma 4.2.1 \cite{trottenberg2000multigrid}] For any $\cu{\theta} \in \Theta,$ the Fourier modes $\varphi(\cu{\theta,x})$ are formal eigenfunctions of the discrete operator $L_h$ with constant stencil

 where

-is called the formal eigenvalue or \textit{symbol} of $L_h$. \end{lemma} When $ c_{\cu{k}} $ depends on $\cu{x}$, $\tilde{L}_h(\cu{\theta})$ becomes a Fourier matrix symbol rather than a scalar function.
+is called the formal eigenvalue or \textit{symbol} of $L_h$. \end{lemma} When $ c_{\cu{k}} $ depends on $\cu{x}$, the symbol $\tilde{L}_h(\cu{\theta})$ becomes a Fourier matrix function rather than a scalar function.
 The smoothing effect of $ L_h $ on different frequencies can still be analyzed through appropriate transformations.
 For further details, see \cite{bolten2018fourier, kumar2019local, brown2019local}.

 Assume that the $k$-th iteration error of \eqref{eq:hybrid} is $\cu{e}^{(k)} = \cu{u - u}^{(k)}$, and $e^{(k)}(\cu{x})$ is its periodic extension function on the infinite grid $\cu{G}_h$.
 Since $\{\varphi(\cu{\theta, x}), \cu{\theta} \in \Theta\}$ form an orthonormal basis for the Fourier space, $e^{(k)}(\cu{x})$ can be expanded in terms of these bases as